jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We've already learned about the several Ancient Greek philosophers who kick started scientific inquiry against the deluge of mythological stories.
 However, it wasn't until Aristotle that someone put together a comprehensive understanding of physics.

-A student of Socrates, he studied at Plato's Academy for two decades and after tutoring Alexander the Great started his own school Lyceum in Athens.

-The famous Renaissance painting "The School of Athens" by Raphael shows the important difference between Plato and Aristotle.
-Many of Ancient Greece's thinkers are included in the work but the two philosophers are center.
-Plato is pointing up because he cared more about abstract ideas of heavenly perfection, whilst Aristotle is pointing down because he felt personal experience was the pathway to knowledge and making a better society.

-Thus, Aristotle relied heavily on human senses and brain because he could not rely on precise scientific instruments.
-He only had access to simple tools like sundials and water clocks to make observations and measurements.
+Aristotle relied heavily on human senses and brain because he had only had simple tools like sundials and water clocks to make observations and measurements.
 Thus, his system was based on a qualitative approach that sought to understand the natural world through observation and logical reasoning.

-Because he cared so much about personal experience as way to knowledge, Aristotle wrote about most every topic, from playwriting to astronomy.
-The breadth of his work means he was extremely influential moving on from mythologies to explain the world.

-Aristotle interpreted the physical world and created a system of physics centered around four fundamental elements—earth, air, fire, and water—and the idea that all objects have a natural place in the universe based on their elemental composition.
-He believed that objects moved naturally towards their proper place, with heavy objects like earth and water falling downwards, and light objects like fire and air rising upwards.
-Aristotle also proposed the concept of the "ether"—a fifth element that he believed filled the celestial realm.
+Aristotle's physics centered on four elements: earth, air, fire, and water.
+He believed objects move to their natural place based on elemental composition—heavy elements falling down, light elements rising up.
+A fifth element, "ether," explained the celestial realm's perfect, unchanging nature.
+This theory systematically interpreted physical motion and universal structure through elemental principles.

+Aristotle's astronomical understanding proposed a geocentric universe where Earth sat motionless at the center, surrounded by concentric celestial spheres.
+These perfect, crystalline spheres carried celestial bodies in circular motion, reflecting what Aristotle considered the most perfect geometric shape.

-Furthermore, Aristotle considered the celestial realm, including the planets and stars, to be perfect and unchanging, in contrast to the mutable and corruptible nature of the terrestrial world.
-He believed that the heavenly bodies were made of a fifth element, called the "aether," which was distinct from the four earthly elements.
+According to his model, the universe consisted of two fundamental regions: the terrestrial (imperfect, changeable) and the celestial (perfect, unchanging).
+He believed heavenly bodies were made of a fifth element called "aether," fundamentally different from earthly matter.
+Aristotle argued that planets, the sun, and stars were embedded in transparent, rotating spheres that moved in perfect circular paths around Earth.

-While Aristotle's physics was influential in the ancient world, it was of course wrong.
+While scientifically incorrect, Aristotle's model was philosophically sophisticated for its time.

 However crucially, it was a concerted effort that was, if impressive in its scope and internally consistent logic.
 And the Greeks got many other things correct.
 Mainly the ability to question human beliefs when looking out into the world looking for answers.

 In the crucible of ancient Greek thought, science was not a cold, detached pursuit, but a passionate exploration.
-In the interest of time, here are some thinkers were the first true scientists.
+In the interest of time, here are some other thinkers pivotal in their work to unearth natural laws.

 - Pythagoras: Developed foundational mathematical theorem, founded mathematical philosophy
 - Archimedes: Advanced geometry, calculus-like methods, principles of mechanics, hydrostatics